PeterQLee/sentinel1_denoise_rs/README.md

 >> `copol`: the unprocessed co-polarized image in linear units\
 >> `y`: the default noise floor estimate in linear units

-> * `LpEst`: Generates a noise floor estimate to be power functions of the antenna radiation pattern strength with respect to range.
+> * `LPEst`: Generates a noise floor estimate to be power functions of the antenna radiation pattern strength with respect to range.
 This is the most advanced and computationally expensive method that requires multiple linear programs to be solved.
-As a result, it is recommended to store `m` and `b` after computation and run `LpApply` if you need to regenerate the image.
+As a result, it is recommended to store `m` and `b` after computation and run `LPApply` if you need to regenerate the image.
 Writes six groups to `<outputsar>`.
 >> `crosspol`: the processed cross-polarized image in square units\
 >> `copol`: the unprocessed co-polarized image in linear units\
 >> `k`: the scaling values provided by the user.\